ng-alain/delon/docs/performance.en-US.md

 **scripts.js**

 It comes from a collection of `scripts` nodes of `angular.json`, so the size of this file depends on the size of the third-party component referenced by the `scripts` node.
-Like `@delon/chart` is dependent on G2 and its own G2 is also a large package size.
-So by default, the scripts that G2 depends on are treated as third-party components attached to `scripts`.

 In general, you should put it under `scripts` when you are using non-Angular third-party components.